The Austrian Road

 The track leading to Urunkhaika already sets the mood for the experience a traveler will have there.
 It’s a gorgeous, untouched place where time stopped decades, if not centuries ago.

 Urunkhaika is a small village on the shores of Lake Markakol.
 Giampiero, who recommended we check out this part of the country, told us to look for Galina, who had a shop in the village.
-She could help us find accommodation or a place to camp.
+She could help us find accommodation or a place to camp with our rooftop tent.
 That’s all we had to know and the first person to whom we mentioned “Galina magazine” (i.e. Galina shop) knew what we were on about.

 The old lady jumped into our truck and directed us through the rough dirt roads of the village to Galina’s shop.

 With the help of sign language and another lady jumping into our car, we ended up at a sort of guest house where we stayed for the night.
 They didn’t understand when we tried to explain we wanted to camp in our tent, so we just stayed in the house which was basically a very simple room and nothing else.
-It was just before sunset so we had a nice walk to the lake, after which we cooked a great dinner.
+It was just before sunset so we had a nice walk to the lake, after which we cooked a great dinner on our gas stove.
 I was looking forward to the Austrian Road the next day!

 Above: Gas station in Urunkhaika